Fate of management at Japan's Toshiba a cause of friction for bidders and banks, sources say

 In late October, JIC expanded the size of its buyout fund to 900 billion yen ($6.11 billion) from 200 billion yen.
 Two of the sources said the expansion was not just for a Toshiba buyout but also aimed at other deals.

+Shares of Toshiba were down 0.6% in early afternoon trade in Tokyo, underperforming a 1.3% rise in the Nikkei 225 .N225 index.

-(Reporting by Mayu Sakoda, Makiko Yamazaki and Takaya Yamaguchi; Editing by David Dolan and Michael Perry)
+(Reporting by Mayu Sakoda, Makiko Yamazaki and Takaya Yamaguchi; Additional reporting by Kane Wu in Hong Kong; Editing by David Dolan and Stephen Coates)

 ((Makiko.Yamazaki@thomsonreuters.com; +81-3-4563-2805;))